 Take out your supplies when it’s time to start work, and then hide them away when you’re done.
-Your mind will then associate these things with work and help you tap into your focus when it’s time to start the day.
+Your mind will then associate these things with work, helping you tap into your focus when it’s time to start the day.
 When you put them away, you’ll also put away your mental connection to work.

 When you associate only certain times, spaces, and items with work, it’s far easier to separate your professional and private time.
-Even if you don’t have a separate room you can use as home office, these tips will help you maintain clear boundaries clear.
+Even if you don’t have a separate room you can use as a home office, these tips will help you maintain clear boundaries.